 2. Azeotrope distillation using benzene:

 By using benzene as a third component to break the azeotrope, a process for absolute alcohol can be described as follows.
-For conversion of rectified spirit, required amount of benzene is added continuously from the makeup and recycle to the feed line.
+For conversion of rectified spirit, the required amount of benzene is added continuously from the makeup and recycle to the feed line.
 The mixture is fed to ethanol distillation column.
 A ternary mixture is formed inside the column.
-At 64.8 oC benzene 74.2%, water 7.4% and alcohol with 18.4% concentration will exist in equilibrium.
-The vapors from the column are sent to condenser.
-Part of the condensed liquid used as reflux and the other part fed to decanter.
+At 64.8oC benzene, 74.2%, water 7.4% and alcohol with 18.4% concentration will exist in equilibrium.
+The vapors from the column are sent to the condenser.
+Part of the condensed liquid used as reflux and the other part fed to the decanter.
 In decanter, two layers are separated.
-One with benzene – alcohol as top layer and the other with water- alcohol as bottom.
+One with benzene – alcohol as the top layer and the other with water- alcohol as the bottom.
 The top layer is recycled to ethanol distillation column.
 The bottom is sent to aqueous alcohol distillation column to separate the trace of benzene and recycle it.
 The bottom of aqueous alcohol distillation column is at 78.3 oC and is fed to another distillation column that removes excess water and sends the rectified sprite as recycle into main feed stream of ethanol distillation column.

 3. Anhydrous Salt Method to Produce Absolute Ethyl Alcohol from Rectified Spirit:

-Glycerine well known as dehydrator, it is used to remove the water content in rectified spirit turning it into an absolute alcohol.
-In small or medium scale industries, anhydrous salt method is selected as a choice of operation.
-By using simple scrubbing technique, the rectified spirit vapours are contacted counter currently so that glycerine vapours absorb the water present in the vapours of rectified spirit.
+Glycerine well known as a dehydrator, it is used to remove the water content in rectified spirit turning it into an absolute alcohol.
+In small or medium scale industries, an anhydrous salt method is selected as a choice of operation.
+By using simple scrubbing technique, the rectified spirit vapours are contacted counter-currently so that glycerine vapours absorb the water present in the vapours of rectified spirit.
 Absolute ethanol vapours collected at the top of the scrubbing column.
 They are condensed to liquid.
 The bottom stream of the scrubber contains a mixture of glycerine, water and traces of alcohol.
 This bottom mixture sent to a distillation column to obtain dehydrated glycerine and recycle it to the scrubber.